 My father had always told me that my grandpa was a very strict father.
 My father would also tell me that my grandpa rarely smiled.
 Every time I saw my grandpa though, he would have a large smile on his face and greet me with a hug.
 He never punished me nor raised his voice to me.
 In fact, whenever I felt that I was being mistreated by my parents or if something had seemed to be unfair, my grandpa would be the first person I would turn to.
 Whenever I’d run to him crying, he would always have open arms and listening ears.
 After listening to my story, he would always comfort me.
 My grandparents were my childhood.

 When my grandpa passed away, I was asked to move in with my grandma in her suite.
-I could not find any reason why I would say no. After all, it is probably the least I could do for my grandma.
+I had a little look into the granny flat approval cost in Sydney to see if she wanted to come and live with me instead.
+This meant she would have her own space still, she could do as she pleases and she’d only be at the bottom of the garden.
+She was very eager at first but then couldn’t quite let go of the home she and my grandpa had lived in.
+She decided to stay in her own home and I could not find any reason why I couldn’t stay with her.
+After all, it is probably the least I could do for my grandma.
 After moving in with her though, I realized that my attitude towards her had begun to change.
 In fact, I am quite ashamed of how I treat her most of the time.

 For example, during the school term, I would spend a majority of my time in the upstairs living room to complete papers and readings.
 On many occasions though, my grandma would feel lonely watching television alone in her suite so she would come upstairs to join me.
 When she comes upstairs, she would always ask me, “Is it okay to watch television up here with you?
 Would it be too loud and distracting?”
 My response to her would always be, “No, it won’t distract me.
 Of course you can watch television up here.”
 With this being said, I acknowledge that every time that these words come out of my mouth, my heart did not speak the same.
 Rather than wholeheartedly welcoming my grandma and enjoying her presence, often I become upset because I knew that I would no longer be able to focus on my school work.